Tools & calculators

 • Select the syringe scale you’re actually using (1 mL insulin, 0.5 mL, etc.).

-• The visuals are only reliable if the syringe type matches reality.
+• The visuals are only correct if the syringe type matches reality.

 How to read the results

-• mg per injection = weekly mg divided by number of injections in your schedule.
+• mg per injection = weekly mg divided by injections per week (based on frequency).

-• mL per injection = mg per injection ÷ concentration (mg/mL).
+• mL per injection = mg per injection ÷ concentration.

-• Schedule = the repeatable pattern your frequency creates.
+• Schedule = the repeatable pattern the frequency creates.

 Sanity check

-If mL looks unusually large or tiny, your concentration input is usually wrong.
+If mL looks huge or tiny, your concentration input is usually wrong.

 Common mistakes that create “bad outputs”